juliansd/CourseRegistrationSystem/README.md

 ```

 ### ADT (Abstract Data Types)
-Abstract data types are a very powerful tool used in Java which allows an instance of a class' type to be declared when it is instantiated.
+Althogh this was not a concept Incorporated into my application, abstract data types are a very powerful tool used in Java which allows an instance of a class' type to be declared when it is instantiated.
 For example:<Enter>
 ```
 public class Student<E> {
     private E dataField;